ConnectedLib/connectedlib10/modules/partnerships/section-4-2.md

 <hr/>

-<a name="fn1" href="#1">[1]</a> <a href="http://www.coalitiontoadvancelearning.org/why-collaborate/best-practices-in-collaboration/" target="_blank">Coalition to Advance Learning in Archives, Libraries and Museums.
-“Best Practices in Collaboration.”
-Coalition to Advance Learning in Archives, Libraries and Museums, 2016.</a>
+<a name="fn1" href="#1">1</a>: <a href="http://www.coalitiontoadvancelearning.org/why-collaborate/best-practices-in-collaboration/" target="_blank">Best Practices in Collaboration</a>.
+Coalition to Advance Learning in Archives, Libraries and Museums, 2016.